calculix/CalculiX-Examples/NonLinear/Honeycomb/README.md

 First, a unit cell is generated and then copied in x- and y-direction as many times as is required to fit the target dimensions.

-Then, all elements off the target are are cut away.
+Then, all elements off the target area are cut away.

 <img src="size.png" width="400" title="Sample cut out of the generated material"><img src="core.png" width="400" title="Cell walls: single thickness (light blue), double thickness (dark blue)">